a5311221/merchantApi/README.md

 - **B: The unconfirmed payment becomes confirmed;**
 - **C: A payment is canceled or failed;**

 The merchant might get multiple notifications for a payment.
-Possible notification cases are as follows:
+Possible notification cases:

 > CASE 1: A -> B (First get notification A, then get B, the pyament comes to unconfirmed first, and then confirmed)
 > CASE 2: B (the payment goes to confirmed directly, no unconfirmed state)
 > CASE 3: A -> C (the payment goes to unconfirmed, and then canceled)
+> CASE 4: B -> C (the payment goes to confirmed, and then canceled or failed, this sutiation can happen in case of block rollback.)

 ### Trust Unconfirmed or Not?